allebone/help.omni.af.mil/docs/PEX/Ops.md

 **Add Documentation to a Binder**

 1. Select the binder in the Binder Directory.
 2. Either click the Add button in the Documentation Folders grid or right-click in the grid and select Add from the context menu.
-The Add Documentation dialog wil open.
+The Add Documentation dialog will open.
 3. Select on the left the folder to which you want to add the document.
 4. _Name_ - Required entry.
 50 characters maximum.
 5. _Description_ - Optional entry.
 255 characters maximum.